Foxglove

 Prerequisites

-To deploy your Primary Site, you will first need an account with one of the supported cloud providers (AWS, Azure, GCP).
+To deploy your Primary Site in the cloud, you will first need an account with one of the supported cloud providers (AWS, Azure, GCP).
+You may also choose to self-host a Kubernetes installation and an S3-compatible object store such as MinIO.

 You will need to provision storage buckets, a Kubernetes cluster, and cloud credentials before installing the Primary Site.

-Foxglove provides a set of Terraform examples to help with these initial provisioning steps.
+Foxglove provides a set of Terraform examples to help with these initial provisioning steps in a supported cloud provider.

 Create two storage buckets for your Primary Site: